ka2u/zengin-go/README.md

 ### Set environment variable

 - ZENGIN_SOURCE_ROOT(MANDATORY)
-    - Set the absolute path where is the zengincode source data dirctory.
+    - Set the absolute path where is the zengincode source data directory.
 - ZENGIN_SOURCE_YAML(OPTIONAL)
     - Set the value is TRUE or FALSE If you want to use YAML data.
 Default data is JSON.
 - ZENGIN_SOURCE_INCLUDE(OPTIOANL)